Kurozora/kurozora-web/resources/static/privacy_policy.md

 * **Be Transparent:** Kurozora will clearly explain what data is processed and for what purpose it is used.
 * **Keep you Safe:** Kurozora secures your data properly and only uses them for its own services.
 Kurozora will not share your data with third parties unless your explicit permission is given.
 * **Give you Control:** Kurozora gives you the option to be forgotten and removed from its entire infrastructure.
 You can request this by reaching out to an administrator.
-* **Stay Innovative:** Kurozora will always strive to improve its infrastructure to protect your data even better and we are always open to suggestions from our community.
+* **Stay Innovative:** Kurozora will always strive to improve its infrastructure to protect your data even better, and we are always open to suggestions from our community.
 <div></div>

 ## What personal information we collect and use?